-The Nurses’ Professional Group (NPG) is composed of nurse members of the American Society for Reproductive Medicine.
-Our purpose is to foster the Society’s goals within the practice of professional nursing.
-The NPG is committed to excellence in patient care, research and the advancement of reproductive endocrine and infertility (REI) nursing.
-The mission of our continuing education programs and certificate course is to provide lifelong educational opportunities for REI nurses based on identified needs that will lead to improvement of fertility nursing care.
-In addition to conveying emerging scientific knowledge to our nurses, we also improve the career satisfaction of nurses by providing them with educational opportunities that keep them abreast of the latest developments in ART.
+The Nurses’ Professional Group (NPG) was created to cultivate the American Society for Reproductive Medicine’s goals within the practice of professional nursing.
+The NPG is committed to excellence in patient care, research, and the advancement of reproductive endocrine and infertility (REI) nursing.
+The NPG strives to provide lifelong educational opportunities for REI nurses by offering continuing education programs, such as the Nurse Certificate Course; to ultimately improve fertility nursing care; and keep nurses up-to-date on the latest developments in Assisted Reproductive Technologies (ART).

-Lastly, I ask that you please visit our NPG website and message board, http://www.npg-asrm.org/.
-Communicate with other REI nurses, post your questions, blog your ideas and update yourself and others on the latest technologies and trends in your practice today!
+Lastly, I encourage each of you to visit the NPG website and message board, http://www.npg-asrm.org/.
+This website will afford you the opportunity to network with other REI nurses, post your questions and ideas, and keep yourself and others abreast on the latest technologies and trends in REI practices.